michaelyinopen/control-flow-practise/README.md

 [More info on Story](https://github.com/michaelyinopen/control-flow-practise/wiki/Story).

+// how to run or test

+// database migration/ ef core

 // to see design and implementation detail, goto the wiki page

-// how to run or test

 // move all to wiki/////////////////////////

 ---

-## Projects
-### ControlFlowPractise.ExternalParty

-// internal requirement

-The seller(our organisation) assigned us(software developers) to develop something to communicating with manufacturer's warranty service, so that our transactions can include warranties.

-**This project is responsible for communicating with manufacturer's warranty service and keeping the records, in the the process of completing a transaction.**

-We decided to build an ASP.NET Core Web API project, that has its own process and its own data storage.
-It exposed http endpoints for other parts of seller's system to make requests.

-It is developed as a micro-service
-* because the functionality is fairly independent from other parts of sellers system
-* it can be developed, deployed and updated somewhat separately

 ### Warranty service
 - Create warranty case